pjones1063/USB_to_RS232/README.md

  * Purchase a USB to RS232 Adapter with PL2303 Chipset (on Amazon)

+ * If using an 850 interface - build db9 null modem adapter.
+See nullmodem-atari850-db9-db9.png for pin layout.

  * Install java JVM
        On Raspberry Pi/Debian run  $ sudo apt-get install oracle-java8-jdk